yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

-This paper presents a method based on multi-agent reinforcement learning and reverse auction mechanism for task offloading in vehicular networks.
-This method enables agents to learn effective bidding strategies and has significant advantages in improving task completion rate and vehicle utility.
-It can also better adapt to the vehicular network environment.
-Through comparative experiments, the PPO-LSTM algorithm is selected.
-This algorithm performs well in the learning process and decision-making quality.
-The experimental results show that this algorithm has obvious advantages in the vehicular network simulation environment.
+•This proposed method for task offloading in vehicular networks has significant advantages in improving task completion rate and vehicle utility, and can better adapt to the vehicular network environment.

+•The PPO - LSTM algorithm performs well in the learning process and decision - making quality.

 ---

-Although our research has made some progress, it is obvious that there is still room for improvement.
-In the actual vehicular network, vehicle mobility and network topology are more complex and diverse.
-Future research needs to consider more realistic models and environments to enhance the adaptability and robustness of the method.
+•Future research needs to consider more realistic models and environments to enhance the adaptability and robustness of the method.

-Moreover, multi-agent reinforcement learning training still faces many challenges.
-Further exploring and optimizing algorithms is crucial for improving system performance and promoting the research and application of vehicular network task scheduling methods.
+•Further exploring and optimizing of MADRL is crucial for improving the system performance and promoting the research and application of vehicular network task scheduling methods.

 ---